Suicide Prevention & Intervention

-Suicide is the third leading cause of death among individuals age 15-24 and the 8th leading cause of death among all persons.
+Suicide is the third leading cause of death among individuals aged 15-24 and the 8th leading cause of death among all persons.
 Research indicates that over 60% of all high school students contemplate suicide at some time during the school year and 8-13% of students engage in suicidal behavior.
-There has been a significant increase in the rate of suicide among 10-14 year olds in recent years, and the incident rates indicate that while females are more likely to attempt suicide, males are more likely to complete suicide due to the use of more lethal means.
+There has been a significant increase in the rate of suicide among 10-14-year-olds in recent years, and the incident rates indicate that while females are more likely to attempt suicide, males are more likely to complete suicide due to the use of more lethal means.

 General Warning Signs

 Children who are contemplating suicide may display one or more warning signs.
 It is important to be aware of these signs so that interventions can occur.
 The following is a list of possible warning signs, and while it is not exhaustive, it does represent the most common, frequently occurring signs.

 - Talk about committing suicide, making a suicidal threat, or indicating a desire to die

 - Having trouble eating or sleeping

 - Having drastic changes in behavior, severe mood swings or severe moodiness

 - Withdrawal from friends and activities